lxRbckl/Project-Acta-Mea-1/README.md

 ## Project Acta Mea
-< Provide a layer of abstraction between you and your channels on Discord.
+> Provide a layer of abstraction between Discord servers with a Discord bot.
 ## Installation
 ```
 pip3 install discord.py